The Pulse

 September Week-by-Week

 Autumn is here!
 Have a healthful September by letting go of lifestyle habits that may not be serving you anymore.
-Changing up old habits can be challenging, but if you keep your goals small and simple, you'll set yourself up for success.
-Here’s a 30-day plan to get you started.
+Changing up old habits can be challenging, but if you keep your goals small and simple, you'll set yourself up for success this autumn.
+Here’s a monthly Ayurvedic plan to get you started.

 How often do you ask for French fries instead of salad or steamed vegetables as your side order at a restaurant?
 Switching to greens or baked fries is much better for your body.
 Generally speaking, Ayurveda recommends steaming, stir-frying, roasting, and slow cooking as ideal cooking methods.

-• queeze a wedge of fresh lemon or lime on your food just before serving.
+• Squeeze a wedge of fresh lemon or lime on your food just before serving

 Simple, yet flavorful and inspiring!